-After asking for advise on facebook, seemingly endless googling, and thoroughly reading many different manufacturers websites (keep in mind that I live in the Sierra Mountains so I’m not exactly surrounded artistic input), I finally looked to rationalpainting.org for some experienced advise.
+After asking for advice on Facebook, seemingly endless googling, and thoroughly reading many different manufacturers websites (keep in mind that I live in the Sierra Mountains so I’m not exactly surrounded by artistic input), I finally looked to rationalpainting.org for some experienced advise.

 Note: rationalpainting.org is an exceptional forum occupied and administrated by some of the worlds finest talent with the primary focus of discussing the science of representational painting.